UnosquareCOE/graduate-challenge/README.md

 - The API should be created using HTTP and RESTful principles.
 - The API should allow creation of a game and during creation will select from a pre-defined set of words.
 - The game should allow a maximum of 6 incorrect letter guesses.
 - The API should track the list of incorrect letter guesses game for a game.
+A specific letter can only be used once and the API should respond with an error if a user attempts to re-use a letter.
 - The game word returned in the API should unmask characters as correct guesses have been made.
 - The game should be completed (or marked as `won`) if all of the letters in the word have been correctly guessed and the remaining attempts is above 0.
 - The game should be not completed (or marked as `lost`) if the remaining attempts reaches 0.